Hamilton High School (Chandler, Arizona)

 Hamilton High School is a public high school in Chandler, Arizona, United States.
-It is Arizona's largest high school and the 64th in the nation, with more than 4,100 students.
+It is Arizona's largest high school, with approximately 4,000 students.

 History

 Hamilton's campus resides on land originally owned by the Hamilton family.
-Family patriarch, John Augustus Hamilton, helped found the city of Chandler serving as the sheriff for all of what is now considered southeast Phoenix Metropolitan Area.
+Family patriarch, John Augustus Hamilton, helped found the city of Chandler serving as the sheriff for all of what is now considered the southeast Phoenix Metropolitan Area.
 According to the Chandler Museum and the Chandler Historical Society, Jerry Loper Field marks the location of the Hamilton family's general store.
-During that time period, locals referred the current Arizona Avenue/SR 87 and Ocotillo Boulevard as "Hamilton's Corner".
+During that time period, locals referred to what is currently the Arizona Avenue/SR 87 and Ocotillo Boulevard intersection as "Hamilton's Corner".

-As Phoenix and subsequently Chandler area became more populated, Chandler High School was unable to handle the community's increasing educational needs.
-Voters in 1996 granted Chandler Unified School District (CUSD) a $33 million USD bond to purchase 359,341 ft2 (3,338.3 m2) property and awarded Stantec the construction contract for the original Hamilton High School campus.
-The school becoming operational in 1998 with Fred DePrez as principal and 1,600 freshmen through junior level students greatly relieving the pressure on Chandler High School.
+As the Chandler area became more populated, Chandler High School was unable to handle the community's increasing educational needs.
+Voters in 1996 granted Chandler Unified School District (CUSD) a $33 million USD bond to purchase the 359,341 ft2 (3,338.3 m2) property and awarded Stantec the construction contract for the original Hamilton High School campus.
+The school becoming operational in 1998 with Fred DePrez as principal and 1,600 freshmen through junior level students greatly relieved the pressure on Chandler High School.

 Academics

-Hamilton's curriculum is aligned with the standards set by the Arizona Department of Education and implements the state's Education and Career Action Plan (ECAP) required for all students grades 9–12 to graduate from a public Arizona with a high school diploma.
+Hamilton's curriculum is aligned with the standards set by the Arizona Department of Education and implements the state's Education and Career Action Plan (ECAP) required for all students grades 9–12 graduating from a publicly funded high school.
 CUSD high schools also implements an open enrollment policy, meaning students from outside the intended school boundaries may attend without tuition or other penalties.

-Arizona requires that all high school students take 6 credit bearing courses during their freshmen through junior years, and provides the option for students on track for graduation the ability to reduce their course lad to 4 credit bearing courses.
+Arizona requires that all high school students take 6 credit bearing courses during their freshmen through junior years, and provides the option for students on track for graduation the ability to reduce their course load to 4 credit bearing courses.
 However, CUSD requires all students must complete 22 credits whereas the public university system controlled by the Arizona Board of Regents requires only 16 credits in the following areas: